baloo1379/turbo-protocol/README.md

 Simple protocol for CS studies on PUT

 Features:
-* connection,
+* connection-oriented,
 * all data sent in binary form,
-* 3 bits operation field,
+* 3-bit operation field,
-* status field with a length of 4 bits,
+* 4-bit status field,
 * 32-bit data length field,
 * variable-size data field,
 * additional fields defined by the programmer, nested in the data field.

-1. Operation field - 3-bit field containing information on one of 9 information.
+1. Operation field - 3-bit field containing information on one of 9 mathematical operations.
     * `000` `0` - adding
     * `001` `1` - subtraction
     * `010` `2` - multiplication